Saudi minister highlights ‘huge’ strains on global education as G-20 tackles pandemic

 On Sunday, Trump, who has weakened regulations designed to reduce pollution generated by the United States, addressed a summit session on the environment titled “Safeguarding the Planet.”
 He called his administration’s environmental protection record “historic” and attacked the Paris climate accord, from which the United States formally withdrew this month — becoming the first and only nation to do so.

-“The Paris accord was not designed to save the environment, it was designed to kill the American economy,” he said.
+“The Paris accord was not designed to save the environment.
+It was designed to kill the American economy,” he said.

 Even before his comments, expectations were low for the summit, an annual gathering of leaders of the world’s largest economies.
 The meeting was expected to finalize a framework for granting poor nations debt relief and promoting international vaccine collaborations such as Covax, an effort linked to the World Health Organization that seeks to expand vaccine distribution to the developing world.